 Visit http://lafoundation.slideroom.com to use the system.
 Once you have created an account, scroll through the “Programs” to the grant, and click “Begin” to start the application process.
 You may save, edit, and review your work prior to submitting.
 An application fee of $25 (USD) must be paid through SlideRoom when the application is submitted.

-Applicants should submit materials that best highlight relevant work and the ability to complete the proposed research project.
+Applicants should clearly outline their proposed research project and convey relevant experience.
 Refer to the Application Instructions for more specific information.
 All submissions must adhere to guidelines and deadlines in order to be considered.
 Additional materials will not be reviewed.

 - General Application Form